EuniceEspinosa1997/eComerce/README.md

 ### Install deps 🔧

-_In a terminal open the reactApp folder and run npm install _
+_In a terminal open the folder and run npm install _

 ```